Tiyas Air Base: Civil War

 The airbase was used by the Syrian Arab Air Force and Iran's Quds Force for military operations against ISIL and opposition forces during the Syrian Civil War.

 In December 2016, the Islamic State of Iraq and the Levant (ISIL) attacked the airbase a day after overrunning pro-government forces in nearby Palmyra.
 ISIL claimed to have destroyed four Syrian military aircraft during their attack on the airbase.

 The Israeli Air Force launched an attack on the airbase on 10 February 2018, destroying the main observation tower, according to the Syrian Observatory for Human Rights.

 The base was struck again on 9 April 2018 by multiple missiles, it was not immediately clear who was behind the attack however U.S officials denied launching any air attack on Syria.

-It was reported that the April 2018 attack on the base destroyed a hangar used to shelter drones and an Iranian supplied anti-aircraft Tor missile system, before it could be set up and become fully operational.
+It was reported that this attack on the base, reportedly another strike conducted by the Israeli Air Force, destroyed a hangar used to shelter drones and an Iranian supplied anti-aircraft Tor missile system, before it could be set up and become fully operational.

 T-4 air base has been used by Iran-backed Shia militias to launch drone strikes against U.S. bases in northern Syria during summer 2021.

 Israeli warplanes attacked the airbase with missiles again on 8 October 2021 around 9:30 pm.
 Six Syrian soldiers were injured according to Syrian media.
 Israel claims that the airbase is still used by Iranian forces.

 The airbase was captured by members of the Syrian Free Army in early December 2024.

 Turkey has begun efforts to take control of Syria’s Tiyas air base, also known as T4, and is preparing to deploy Hisar or SIPER air defence systems there, sources familiar with the matter told Middle East Eye.
 The bases were later bombed by the Israeli Air Force.